 What does the process for working with you look like?

-Depending on the service, the steps from start to completion can vary, however, all services follow the same general format: Identification, Development and Execution.
+Depending on the service, the steps from start to completion can vary.
+However, all services follow the same general format: Identification, Development and Execution.
 Any project we do involves in-depth discovery at the beginning, comprehensive design development in the middle, and meticulous execution to ensure each client is pleased with the end result.
 Many of our other services derive their processes from this core, three-phase (10-step) design process.
-To learn more, visit our process page or for questions more specific to your project, reach out to us at email@example.com.
+To learn more, visit our process page or for questions more specific to your project, reach out to us through our contact form.